 The mappings of Appendix L.3.1, Appendix L.3.2, and Appendix L.3.3 allow one to represent a curve point Q as a specific element of GF(q), provided this point arises as a point in the range of the mapping at hand.
 For Montgomery curves and twisted Edwards curves, this covers roughly half of the curve points; for Weierstrass curves, roughly 3/8 of the curve points.
-One can extend the mappings above, by mapping a pair (t1, t2) of inputs to the point O:=P2(t1, t2):=P(t1) + P(t2).
-In this case, each curve point has roughly q/4representations as a pair (t1, t2) on average.
-In fact, one can show that if the input pairs are generated uniformly at random, then the corresponding curve points follow a distribution that is also (statistically indistinguishable from) a uniform distribution. each pair (t1, t2) deterministically yields a curve point, whereas for each curve point Q, a randomized algorithm yields a pair (t1, t2)

-of pre-images of Q, where the expected number of randomized preimages one has to try is small (four if one uses the mapping of Appendix L.3.1; two if one uses the mapping of Appendix L.3.2).
-For further details, see [Tibouchi].
+One can extend the mappings above, by mapping a pair (t1, t2) of inputs to the point Q:=P2(t1, t2):=P(t1) + P(t2).
+In this case, each curve point has roughly q/4representations as an ordered pair (t1, t2) on average.
+In fact, one can show that if the input pairs are generated uniformly at random, then the corresponding curve points follow a distribution that is also (statistically indistinguishable from) a uniform distribution, and vice-versa.
+Here, each pair (t1, t2) deterministically yields a curve point, whereas for each curve point Q, a randomized algorithm yields an ordered pair (t1, t2) of pre-images of Q, where the expected number of randomized pre-images one has to try is small (four if one uses the mapping of Appendix L.3.1; two if one uses the mapping of Appendix L.3.2).
+For further details, see Algorithm 1 of [Tibouchi].